ChrisWhealy/wasm_sha256/README.md

 ---

-# Run The Published Package
+# Run The Published Wasmer Package

 If you simply want to run this app from the published package, then assuming you have already installed wasmer, use the command: